 Roulette Odds and Profits: The Mathematics of Complex Bets

-In the Introduction section of his 212-page Roulette Odds and Profits: The Mathematics of Complex Bets, Barboianu makes his intentions clear from the onset, stating unequivocally that:
+In the Introduction section of his 212-page book, Barboianu makes his intentions clear from the onset, stating unequivocally that:

 “There is no optimal long-term strategy for playing roulette … Any betting system will fail in the long run.
-This is not a roulette strategy book, because such a strategy does not exist: only betting ‘systems’ exist.
-It is rather a collection of odds and figures attached to a large range of complex bets, revealed in their entire mathematical structure.
+This is not a roulette strategy book because such a strategy does not exist: only betting ‘systems’ exist.
+Rather, it is a collection of odds and figures attached to a large range of complex bets, revealed in their entire mathematical structure.
 This book provides just mathematical facts and not so-called winning strategies.”

 – Betting on a color and numbers of the opposite color

-– Betting on the third column and on the color black
+– Betting on the third column and the color black

 – Betting on a color and on splits of the opposite color